zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

 Let me see if I understand what you are saying.
-First, it sounds like you agree that when a method gets split into smaller and smaller child methods, the children get shallower and shallower.
+It sounds like you agree that when a method gets split into smaller and smaller child methods, the children get shallower and shallower.
 But you are also saying that there were implicit interfaces inside